HR-8225-119

 What it does

-This bill would officially rename the United States Postal Service facility located at 111 South Tremont Street in Tremonton, Utah, as the "Sorensen-Estrada Post Office."
-It would make no changes to postal operations, staffing, funding, or services at the facility.
+This bill would officially rename the United States Postal Service facility at 111 South Tremont Street in Tremonton, Utah as the "Sorensen-Estrada Post Office."
+It would also require that any future references to this facility in official government documents, maps, regulations, and records use the new designated name.

 Who benefits

-The families, friends, and communities connected to the individuals being honored (Sorensen and Estrada) would gain public recognition of their legacy.
-Residents of Tremonton, Utah who value the commemoration would benefit symbolically.
-Local historians and community organizations may benefit from the increased civic recognition.
+The families and communities connected to the individuals being honored (Sorensen and Estrada) would receive public recognition.
+Residents of Tremonton, Utah who identify with the honorees would benefit symbolically.
+The bill's four co-sponsors from Utah's congressional delegation may benefit politically from honoring constituents.

 Who is hurt